-Amanzoe also has a small selection of private villas ranging from four to six bedrooms within the hotel grounds, which are ideal for larger families or guests looking for ultimate seclusion whilst still benefiting from access to the superb hotel facilities.
+Amanzoe also has a small selection of private villas ranging from one to nine bedrooms within the hotel grounds, which are ideal for larger families or guests looking for ultimate seclusion whilst still benefiting from access to the superb hotel facilities.
 A dedicated chef and host are on-hand to look after villa guests in complete privacy and each villa comes with an outdoor heated pool overlooking the surrounding olive groves.

 If you decide to venture out of your room you can head to the hotel's private beach club located a 10-minute drive away from the main hotel.
 Alternatively, guests can stroll (30 minutes) or jump on the hotel's complimentary mountain bikes for a 10-minute downhill ride to the private beach area.
 The beach club provides two swimming pools set by the sea, ample sun loungers for guests wishing to relax and a variety of water sports for the more active.
 The Beach Club restaurant provides a fantastic setting to enjoy an al-fresco lunch by the sea or for refreshments throughout the day.